The-Nazara-Project/Nazara/docs/src/contributors/contributing_workflow.md

 ## License Disclaimer

-By contributing to this project you agree to surrender your contribution to the Nazara Project.

-Your contribution to this project will be subject to the same licensing terms as the rest of the project.
+By submitting a contribution to The Nazara Project, you agree that your contribution shall be licensed under the same license(s) as the project at the time of contribution.

-This is a standard practice in open-source projects to ensure that all contributions are compatible with the project's overall license and to maintain consistency in the project's legal framework.

-It's important for contributors to be aware of this agreement to ensure that their contributions are properly integrated into the project without any legal conflicts.
+You also grant the project maintainers the right to relicense the project, including your contribution, under any uture version of those license(s), or under any other license that is free and open source software (FOSS) and compatible with the current license(s).